TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 3/Hosea 3.3.md

 ---

-and I said unto her, Thou shalt abide for me many days; thou shalt not play the harlot, and thou shalt not be any man's wife: so will I also be toward thee.
+I said to her, "You shall stay with me many days.
+You shall not play the prostitute, and you shall not be with any other man.
+I will also be so toward you."